phanhoaithuabc/instagram-fake-microservices-EKS-project/README.md

 Once you have the External IP of your front end and reverseproxy deployment, Change the API endpoints in the following places locally:
 * Environment variables - Replace the http://**localhost**:8100 string with the Cluster-IP of the `frontend` service.
 After replacing run `source ~/.zshrc` and verify using `echo $URL`
 *  `Secret_Deploy/env-configmap.yaml` file - Replace http://localhost:8100 string with the Cluster IP of the `frontend`.
-* `frontend/src/environments/environment.ts` file - Replace the keyword localhost in the http://localhost:8080/api/v0 string with the External-IP of the reverseproxy deployment.
+* `frontend/src/environments/environment.ts` file - Replace the keyword localhost in the http://localhost:8080/api/v0 string with the External-IP of the reverse-proxy deployment.
 For example,
     ```bash
     # Assuming http://513419455.us-east-1.elb.amazonaws.com is the External-IP of the *reverseproxy* service.
     apiHost: 'http://513419455.us-east-1.elb.amazonaws.com:8080/api/v0'